 On this extensive Kenya & Tanzania Budget Lodge Safari you go to top East African game reserves for world-class game viewing!

 Explore the open plains of the vast Serengeti Park, Tanzania's most famous game park and the Big Five Ngorongoro Crater, Africa's Garden of Eden.
-Go game viewing in Tanzania's beautiful Tarangire National Park and travel through the Great Rift Valley.
+Enjoy superb game viewing in Tanzania's beautiful Lake Manyara and Tarangire national parks, travelling through the Great Rift Valley.

 Spend two days on game drives in Kenya's Masai Mara Reserve, home to the Great Migration, the world's largest animal migration.
 Go to Lake Nakuru National Park and see abundant bird life and animals, then visit Amboseli Park, renowned for close encounters with its huge elephant herds with the scenic backdrop of Mount Kilimanjaro.

-Experience real African culture in Tanzania's less-visited Lake Victoria region enjoying the magnificent scenery of Tanzania and Kenya as this affordable lodge safari takes you through East Africa's magical wilderness areas.
+Experience real African culture in Tanzania's less-visited Lake Victoria region taking in the magnificent scenery of Tanzania and Kenya as this affordable lodge safari journeys through East Africa's magical wilderness areas.

 After a short tour briefing our East African Lodge Safari begins and we head out southwest toward Tarangire National Park.